enzolouis/eval-command/README.md

 # eval-command

-<li>English</li>

-eval-command is a simple project with no more than 2 or 3 files.
+eval-command is a simple project with no more than 3 files.

 This project use python with discord.py for an eval bot command.